meatware/system_architecture/README.md

 # System Architecture Examples

 ## Release-Kraken Overview
-#### A Centralised Multi-purpose DevOps Monitoring & Automation Suite of Tools
+#### A Centralised Multi-purpose DevOps Suite of Tools for Automation & Monitoring

 The release-kraken suite of tools was developed for a variety of different tasks and is used internally to improve IaC and the release process.
 Dockerised code is deployed to ECS to run as long running services or 'run-once' tasks.
 All code is deployed using Terraform.